pzivich/Delicatessen/docs/Basics.rst

 can get the computer to complete all these calculations for us.
 For the derivative, ``delicatessen`` offers two
 options: numerical approximation or forward-mode automatic differentiation.

+After computing the derivatives, the filling is computed via a dot product.
+The bread is then inverted using NumPy.
+If the pseudo-inverse is allowed, the Moore-Penrose inverse is used.
+Finally, the bread and filling matrices are combined via dot products.

+This introduction has all been a little abstract.
+In the Applied Examples, you can see how these estimators can be used to address a variety of different computational problems.

 Automatic Differentiation Caveats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^